Posts that contain books by author ‘

 Here’s a scary thought–ideas are not protected by copyright law, no matter how unique and valuable.
 If you give your elevator pitch in an elevator, anyone who overhears you may snitch it.

-Copyright law applies… Read the rest
+Copyright law applies only when a work is… Read the rest

 Producing a well-edited, professionally designed book takes money.
 If you don’t have spare change lying around, how do you finance the upfront costs?

 Many writers are using crowdfunding to raise money for editors and designers as well as production and… Read the rest

 If you are publishing your own book, then you are starting a small business.
 Your brother-in-law may be urging you to incorporate, while your neighbor coaches you on avoiding taxes.
 You are puzzled by… Read the rest